 3.4.
-Smoking
+Smoking and Electronic Smoking Devices (ESDs)

-Smoking is strictly prohibited on Apron 1, Apron 2 and within the manoeuvring area.
+Smoking and the use of ESD's is strictly prohibited on Apron 1, Apron 2 and within the manoeuvring area.

 3.5.
 Seat Belts

 Drivers and passengers must wear seat belts while vehicles and equipment are in motion provided that seat belts were installed by the manufacturer.